danialfarid/ng-file-upload/README.md

 Setting this to false would not create a new element, and browsers will behave differently when the user cancels the popup, for example for chrome you would receive a change event with empty files but in FireFox there will be no event fired.
 This could be helpful in some rare cases or for testing when you want to keep the original elements without replacing them.
 Setting ngf-reset-model-on-click will not reset the model when you click on the file select, that would make reseting model when the user cancels the select popup impossible in some browsers.

 **ng-model-rejected**:
-You can find the reason for rejection using `file.$error` which would be one of these values `accept`, `minSize`, or `maxSize`.
-The first one is for the case the file doesn't match the ngf-accept criteria.
+You can find the reason for rejection using `file.$error` which would be one of these values `accept`, `minSize`, `maxSize`, `validate`, or a custom error returned by `ngf-validate` function.
+`accept` is for the case the file doesn't match the `ngf-accept` criteria.
+`validate` is for the case when the ngf-validate function returns false for that file.

 **Upload.setDefaults()**:
 If you have many file selects or drops you can set the default values for the directives by calling `Upload.setDefaults(options)`. `options` would be a json object with directive names in camelcase and their default values.